Campus Improvement Plan

 Demographics Strengths

-MWE celebrates the diversity of our students through events such as an annual International Festival.
-Families share their cultures and countries through food, music, artifacts, and literature.
+- MWE celebrates the diversity of our students through events such as an annual International Festival.
+Families share their countries and cultures through food, music, artifacts, and literature.

 Problem Statements Identifying Demographics Needs